dharanijayakanthan/inkoop.github.io/blog/testing-using-cucumber-in-ruby.markdown

 ---
 layout: blog
-title: Testing using Cucumber | Inkoop
+title: Testing using Cucumber in Ruby | Inkoop
-description: Testing using Cucumber
+description: Testing using Cucumber in Ruby
 ---

-# Testing using Cucumber
+# Testing using Cucumber in Ruby

 Cucumber focuses on behavioural aspect of the project which gives a clear understanding of what the system must do from the perspective of the user.
 So, basically it tests the UI workflow of the system than the